meganz/web-extension/README.md

 You're done!
 Click the toolbar button to go to our website (i.e. extension)

 _The same instructions does apply to other Chromium-based browsers, such as Opera or the new Edge_

-Under Firefox, go to `about:debugging#/runtime/this-firefox`, next click on `Load temporary Add-On` and select the manifest.json file.

 #### Updating